Skip to navigation Skip to content

 The social worker should contact both the carer and the care receiver to discuss the care provided and the young person’s capacity to provide the care.
 See Resources for more details to support the social workers conversation.
 This includes examples of caring activities.

-It is part of the social workers role to assess if a carer meets the 25 hour rule criteria:
+It is part of the social workers role to assess if a carer meets the 25 hour rule criteria.
+The social worker must:

-• If the young person is enrolled in school, the social worker should confirm with the school how many hours per week they are needed to attend school
+• if the young person is enrolled in school, confirm with the school how many hours per week they need to attend school

-• Travel time must be taken into account when calculating the 25 hour rule
+• take into account travel time when calculating the 25 hour rule

 Young carers may have negotiated alternative timetables with their school to allow them to provide care at home during normal school hours.
 If this is the case, the social worker should: